-- Pour in 20 ML of shampoo into Root Comb Applicator bottle.
+- Pour 20 ML of shampoo into the Root Comb Applicator bottle.

-- Fill spray bottle half way with warm water and spray the roots of your hair.
+- Fill the spray bottle halfway with warm water and spray the roots of your hair.
 Try not to drench your roots with water.

-- Squeeze out the shampoo from the applicator bottle onto your scalp and then use the comb tip at the end of the bottle to gently massage the shampoo onto your scalp. *If you do not have the applicator bottle, skip step one and apply a dime size of shampoo onto the tips of your fingers.
+- Squeeze out the shampoo from the applicator bottle onto your scalp and then use the comb tip at the end of the bottle to gently massage the shampoo onto your scalp. *If you do not have the applicator bottle, skip step one and apply a dime size of shampoo onto your fingertips.
 Then massage the shampoo onto your scalp.* Massage for 30 to 45 seconds when using either method.

-- Repeat step 1 and 3 for the conditioning.
+- Repeat steps 1 and 3 for the conditioning.
 Apply only to the roots of your hair.
 Leave the conditioner on the roots of your hair for 20 minutes.
 Rinse with warm water.

-- After rinsing, blot out excess water with micro fiber towel.
+- After rinsing, blot out excess water with a microfiber towel.
 Apply a quarter size of leave-in conditioner onto the tips of your fingers and massage the product onto the roots/scalp of your hair.

-- Put 1 table spoon of hair oil and 1 to 2 teaspoons of peppermint oil or tea tree oil into spray bottle or root comb applicator bottle.
-Shake together before applying to scalp.
+- Put 1 tablespoon of hair oil and 1 to 2 teaspoons of peppermint or tea tree oil into a spray bottle or root comb applicator bottle.
+Shake together before applying to the scalp.
 Massage mixed oils into your scalp after application. *Disclaimer: When using the Root Comb Applicator Bottle, you must rinse out one product before proceeding to use a different kind of product. *

 Taking Care of Your Hair Underneath Faux Locs

-The mixture is created by mixing water-based leave in conditioner, aloe vera juice (make sure it is organic), any carrier oil, and an anti bacterial oil (tea tree or peppermint).
-For this mixture, you can grab your spray bottle and insert 3/4 cup of everything, except the anti bacterial oil.
-You only need between 1 to 2 teaspoons of your essential oil into the spray bottle.
-I like keep my mixtures warm or room temperature to open up my hair cuticles so that moisture can set in.
+The mixture is created by mixing water-based leave-in conditioner, aloe vera juice (make sure it is organic), any carrier oil, and an anti-bacterial oil (tea tree or peppermint).
+For this mixture, you can grab your spray bottle and insert 3/4 cup of everything, except the anti-bacterial oil.
+You only need between 1 to 2 teaspoons of your essential oil in the spray bottle.
+I like to keep my mixtures warm or at room temperature to open up my hair cuticles so that moisture can set in.
 In order to achieve this, I place the spray bottle full of mixture into hot water to warm it up for about 1 minute before spraying the contents onto my scalp.
 The aloe vera juice will help block moisture from escaping over a long period of time and the oils altogether add shine, remove bacteria from your scalp, and help reduce itchiness.
-You can store your mixture by putting it into a fridge, but if it is not empty by the time your week is over, store in a cool dry place and keep using until finished before refilling.
+You can store your mixture by putting it into a fridge, but if it is not empty by the time your week is over, store in a cool dry place and keep using it until finished before refilling.

 Use Silk Bonnets or Silk Pillows for Your Protective Styles at Night

 Before going to sleep, I like to slap on my hair bonnet.
-Depending on the length and size of Faux Locs, you might need an extra large sized bonnet or a regular sized one.
-Silk is highly recommended because it retains hair moisture, prevents frizz on your Faux Locs, and helps prevent break outs as a bonus!
-Silk pillow cases are also great for my ladies with the busy schedules.
-With a Silk pillow case, no need for scarves and bonnets.
+Depending on the length and size of Faux Locs, you might need an extra large-sized bonnet or a regular-sized one.
+Silk is highly recommended because it retains hair moisture, prevents frizz on your Faux Locs, and helps prevent breakouts as a bonus!
+Silk pillowcases are also great for my ladies with busy schedules.
+With a Silk pillowcase, no need for scarves and bonnets.
 You can simply just lax down and sleep off.
 Although silk is steep in price, it has its many benefits but, you can opt for satin scarves or satin bonnets as alternatives.